Advocates described a Rhode Island auto insurance reform bill necessary to curb real-world situations reported to a House committee last month.

 The body shop and Legislature outline what’s necessary, and insurers “start cutting around the edges,” Craven said.
 He said it was time insurers were told to stop.

 This wasn’t a problem with all insurers, “just some of them,” Craven said.

 American Property Casualty Insurance Association state government relations Vice President Frank O’Brien argued the Legislature shouldn’t get into the “nitty-gritty,” despite Craven’s allegation insurers were doing precisely that.

 “How far is the General Assembly supposed to get into the weeds in all of this stuff?”
 Frank O’Brien asked.
 He said the vast majority of the unfair claims practices statutes already deal with auto insurance behavior.

-He said the bill was a “consumer bill.”
+Craven called the legislation a “consumer bill.”
 A consumer bought a car, the automaker describes how to repair it, and “it’s not being paid for by the insurance company.”

 Casale’s Auto Body President Thomas Casale told the committee that bill and HB 6235, which was also heard by the panel May 20, “will help clarify constant problems in our industry.”

 He said the paint materials calculation software carries a line item for markup.

 “The insurance companies choose not to use that line, knowing that they are required to,” Casale said.
 They “purposefully” aren’t using the appraisal system to its “entirety.”